twoeths/ssz-z/README.md

 # ssz-z
+An implementation of the Simple Serialize (SSZ) specification written in the Zig programming language.

+## About
+This library provides an implementation of the [Simple Serialize (SSZ)](https://github.com/ethereum/consensus-specs/tree/dev/ssz) specification, written in [Zig](https://ziglang.org/).

-An implementation of Ethereum Consensus Spec SimpleSerialize https://github.com/ethereum/consensus-specs/tree/dev/ssz.
-This follows Typescript implementation of Lodestar team https://github.com/ChainSafe/ssz.
-Some features:
+This follows Typescript implementation of Lodestar team https://github.com/ChainSafe/ssz

+## Features
-- support generic.
-If you have an application struct, just write a respective ssz struct and create a ssz type then you have an ssz implementation.
+- **generic**: If you have an application struct, just write a respective ssz struct and create a ssz type then you have an ssz implementation.
 More on that in the example below.
-- designed to support batch hash through `merkleize` function
+- **batch hash** designed to support batch hash through `merkleize` function
-- support generic `HashFn` as a parameter when creating a new type
+- **HashFn by type** support generic `HashFn` as a parameter when creating a new type

-## Examples

-## Commands:
+## Installation
+Clone the repository and build the project using Zig `git clone https://github.com/twoeths/ssz-z.git`
 - `zig build test:unit` to run all unit tests
 - `zig build test:int` to run all integration tests (tests across types)
 - `zig test --dep util -Mroot=src/hash/merkleize.zig  -Mutil=lib/hex.zig` run tests in merkleize.zig